kleenkanteen/about-me-in-15-mins/README.md

 The layout was made with this webapp: https://config.qmk.fm/#/keebio/iris/rev5/LAYOUT

 I also utilize or remap shortcuts to reduce finger movement.
 The most common one I use is switching between tabs.
 You know how moving between tabs is control + tab and control + shift + tab?
 I used powertoys keyboard manager to intercept me typing alt + t and alt + g to those shortcuts.
-Google chrome doesn't let you do it from the settings which sucks so this works with no problems.
+Google chrome doesn't let you do it from the settings which sucks but this works with no problems.
 My t key is on my left index finger rest position and g is to the right of that.
-Looking at where alt + t is in my key layout and you will see how much better it is.
+Look at where alt + t is in my key layout and you will see how much better it is.

 I measured my real world key usage over a few days so I could compare QWERTY and Colemak DH.
 This is about 15% programming.
 Notice how arbitrary QWERTY is.